 Disease-causing organisms are all around us.
 Luckily, we can harness the power of science to prevent them and even eliminate them from the population so that we don’t have to worry about them anymore.
 How to do it?
-You will find out from this lesson.
+You will find out in this lesson.
 Learn some vocabulary to understand what your doctor and the media tell you about deadly viruses and ways of dealing with them.
 Create your own opinion based on scientific facts rather than lack of knowledge and fear.
 Talk in English about what vaccines are and what they are not.
 Don’t stay in the dark!
 Start this lesson right now!

 Warm-up discussion